microsoft/DSCEA/docs/pages/mydoc/mydoc_sysreqs.md

 ## DSCEA Essentials

-* DSCEA currently supports only Windows Operating Systems (DSCEA depends on Test-DscConfiguration -ReferenceConfiguration)
+* DSCEA currently only supports Windows Operating Systems <br> (DSCEA depends on Test-DscConfiguration -ReferenceConfiguration)
 * PowerShell version 5 or above must be installed on all systems that interact with the solution
 * PowerShell Remoting and WinRM must be enabled
 * All systems must be members of an Active Directory domain or CimSession configuration and usage is required